nina-vittorelli/Loss_SelfFertility_Scerevisiae/README.md

 ## Running the project

 All scripts are in the folder `01_scripts`.
-They should be run in the order indicated by the numbers in the file names.
+They should be run in the order indicated by the numbers in the files' names.
 Bash and python scripts should be lauched from the terminal with the command indicated at the beginning of each file.
-R notebooks should be run within the Rproject.
+R notebooks should be run within the R project `Loss_SelfFertility_Scerevisiae.Rproj`.

 Input data are in the `02_data` folder.
 A `README.md` file in this folder describes the origin of each file.

+## Licence

+GNU GENERAL PUBLIC LICENSE v.3

 ## Author

 Written by Nina Vittorelli

 Contact: nina.vittorelli [at] sorbonne-universite.fr